OceanWP vs GeneratePress: Which Is Better in 2026? [7 Key Differences]

 Why We Recommend Using Nexter Theme?

 OceanWP and GeneratePress each force a tradeoff: visual completeness versus raw performance, designer workflow versus developer control.
 Nexter Theme removes that tradeoff.
 It weighs under 20KB with zero jQuery, so it passes Core Web Vitals benchmarks without the optimization overhead OceanWP requires.
-Nexter Blocks gives you 90+ Gutenberg blocks built without third-party dependencies, and Nexter Extension covers security, performance optimization, and admin tools without separate plugins for each.
-For agencies managing multiple client sites, that bundled value compounds across every project.
+Nexter Blocks gives you 90+ Gutenberg blocks with built-in AI features and zero third-party dependencies, and Nexter Extension covers security, performance optimization, and admin tools without separate plugins for each.
+Over 20,000 WordPress users run the Nexter ecosystem on their sites.
+See the full breakdown on the Nexter pricing page.

 Nexter is a lightweight, high-performance theme from POSIMYTH, the team behind The Plus Addons for Elementor and Nexter Blocks.
 It offers all the essential elements of a premium WordPress theme, such as a flexible header and footer builder, customizable post types, an archive builder, multilingual capabilities, and numerous additional features.